whaleymar/whalengine/README.md

 # To Do

 ## Current Goal: Textures and Animations
-- next goal: organize main.cpp to use prefabs
-- next goal: clean up some todos
+- next goal: clean up bugs && some todos

 ## Systems
 - sound\*